 A Brief History of Tesuque

-The name ''Tesuque'' Is a Spanish version of the Tewa Indian '~at' unge' onwi" which means, "cottonwood place.
+The name ''Tesuque'' is a Spanish version of the Tewa Indian '~at' unge' onwi" which means, "cottonwood place.
 Tesuque Village was historically part of Tesuque Pueblo which dates back at least to 900 AD.
 Historically, Tesuque Pueblo is noted for its exceptional pottery and for launching the initial offensive against the Spanish Colonists in 1680, which temporarily expelled the conquerors from the region.

 The first of Hispanic settlement in the Rio Tesuque area occurred in 1732 after the De Vargas 'Reconquest' of 1692.
 In 1732, Antonia Montoya sold Juan de Benavides a piece of land containing much of what is now Tesuque.
 EI Rancho Benavides extended from what is now the southem boundary of Tesuque Pueblo to the junction of the Big and Little Tesuque rivers between the mountain ridges on the East and West of the river.
 El Rancho Benavides became known as San Ysidro (the patron saint of farmers and the name still used for the local church) and later Tesuque Village.
 In 1752, Juan de Gabaldon obtained much of the Rio Tesuque region in a land grant from the Spanish Territorial Governor.
 In 1776, Fray Francisco Dominguez visited Rio de Tesuque village and documented that it contained 17 families with 94 people.